-2.5 Complaints
+2.5 Complaints, concerns and feedback

-DSIB will investigate any complaints raised by schools in relation to the inspectors' code of conduct, the inspection judgements, and the quality and content of the report.
+DSIB will investigate any complaints raised by schools in relation to the inspectors' code of conduct and the inspection judgements.
+A school may also wish to seek clarification of matters arising from the inspection or have a concern about other aspects of its inspection or inspection report.
+DSIB welcomes the opportunity to ensure all inspection matters are as fair as possible.

-- Complaints about the code of conduct and judgements must be received within one week of the end of the period of inspection in school. - Complaints about the quality and content of the report must be received within one week of the school receiving the draft report.
+Complaints and concerns about aspects of the inspection process, including the code of conduct and judgements, must be received within one week of the end of the period of inspection in school.
+Concerns about inspection reports must be made within two days of receiving the draft report.